AP-Skill-Development-Corporation/SSSE-EEE-Python/README.md

   - Markdown Format with sample examples on each
   - Keywords, Conditional Statements Overview, if, if-else, nested if and elif with sample examples on each

+## Day-04(12-10-2023):
+  - Loops Overview,range and sample examples on each
+  - Jumping Statements, Inner Loops with sample examples on each